Designing For & With

 Co-Design

-Why did we collaborate with our users in the initial brainstorm and sketching phase?
+We collaborated with our users in the initial brainstrom and sketching phrase.

 We wanted to empower the voices of PwS who often feel marginalized in digital communication platforms and address their unique needs and preferences together!